-- Dungeon crawler meets roguelike and pixels.
+- Dungeon crawler meets roguelike and pixels which challenges you to descend as far as possible.

-- Join a friend in co-operative mode.
+- Join a friend in co-operative mode to tackle the enemies together.

 - Horde based enemies ensures plenty of pixel explosions around each corner.